 - January and February’s gas consumption is estimated to reach record levels.

 - Very cold conditions have an adverse effect on gas drilling operations due to freezing fluids, and can shut down well sites.

 Price Stabilizer: (controls price range)

 - PJM is reporting use of coal for electric generation nearly equals natural gas during this high demand time of year.

 Natural Gas Storage Update:

-The storage report for week ending 1/26 shows a withdrawal of 99 Billion Cubic Feet (Bcf).
-This puts levels at 16.2% below the 5-year average by 425 Bcf, and 92 Bcf below last year at this time.
-Current percentage of total capacity is now at 50.2% with 10 weeks of heating season remaining.
+The storage report for week ending 1/25 shows an withdrawal of 173 Billion Cubic Feet (Bcf), near average for this time of year.
+This puts levels at 13% below the 5-year average by 328 Bcf, and 14 Bcf below last year at this time.
+Current percentage of total capacity is now at 50.2%.

 Information provided by the Energy Division of Edge Insights, Inc.